-SOLUTION: Provide an avenue for additional funding for county government.
-One progressive tax alternative is to allow counties to impose a local option income tax surcharge.
-Another is to allow more local control of increases for fee-based services.
+SOLUTION: Provide an avenue for additional self-funding for county government.
+Options include allowing counties to impose a local option income tax surcharge and allowing more local control of increases for fee-based services.
 Examples of fees that are controlled by the state and that need adjustment include the following:

-- Driver's license fee increase the amount provided to support this local service from \$7 to \$10; - Parking fine and court debt collections allow counties to charge \$5 for collecting delinquent parking tickets for cities and debts for the court system; - E-Commerce increase the fee or modify the base recording fees to cover the costs of maintaining a sustainable system, redacting personally identifiable information contained on recorded documents, providing technical support for document transfer to the website, and delivering electronically submitted documents to the counties for recording; - Marriage license fee allow the counties to retain \$14 (currently \$4) to support this local service; and - Civil fees increase sheriff's civil fees for the provision of services in civil actions to better reflect the costs of carrying out these duties.
+- Driver's license fee increase the amount provided to support this local service from \$7 to \$10; - Parking fine and court debt collections allow counties to charge \$5 for collecting delinquent parking tickets for cities and debts for the court system; - Civil fees increase sheriff's civil fees for the provision of services in civil actions to better reflect the costs of carrying out these duties; - Writing fees add a writing fee of \$1.25 for each certificate of title issued by the recorder for snowmobiles and all-terrain vehicles to align with the fee currently charged for boats.